eunchi-kim/Bayesian_inference_fourJV/README.md

-# Parameter estimation from current-voltage curves
+# Bayesian parameter estimation in organic solar cells

 ![Graphical abstract](graphical%20abstract.png)

-This repository contains code for parameter estimation from current-voltage curves with a NN-based surrogate model.
+This repository contains code for Bayesian parameter estimation from current-voltage curves with a NN-based surrogate model.

 > **Note:**
 > Due to licensing issues for the drift-diffusion simulator, the corresponding code is omitted.